 FTP and File Manager

-If you use security plugins, Theme Editor will be disabled for security reason.
+If you use security plugins, Theme Editor will be disabled in the admin dashboard for security reasons.
 In this case, you will not find the Theme Editor menu item under “Appearance” section.
-You can use FTP or File Manager app in your hosting account to browser and functions.php file.
+You can use FTP or File Manager app in your hosting account to browser and edit functions.php file.
 You need to find the file under “/public_html/wp-content/themes/your-theme/” folder.

 If you installed WordPress in subdomain or subdirectory then try to find the file under “/public_html/directory/wp-content/themes/your-theme/”.